Derek Quigley

 Derek Francis Quigley QSO (born 31 January 1932) is a New Zealand former politician.
-He was a prominent member of the National Party during the late 1970s and early 1980s, and was known for his support of free market economics and trade liberalisation.
+He was a prominent member of the National Party during the late 1970s and early 1980s, and was known for his support of free-market economics and trade liberalisation.
 Quigley left the National Party after clashing with its leadership, and later co-founded the ACT New Zealand party.

 Early life

 Quigley was born on 31 January 1932 in Waikari, a small town in the northern Canterbury Region, the son of Francis John Quigley.
 He attended Waipara Primary school before continuing with education in Christchurch; first at Medbury School, then Christ's College, followed by the University of Canterbury.
 He later donated his personal parliamentary library, which covers his political career until 1984, to Canterbury University's Macmillan Brown Library.

-He farmed at Waipara from 1949.
+Quigley farmed at Waipara from 1949.
 He gained one of two scholarships for young farmers from the Meat and Wool Board and used it to study farming in Britain and the United States.
 He completed a law degree while farming and joined a Christchurch law firm, where he became a senior partner and practised as a lawyer.

 In 1956, Quigley married Judith Ann Dickson, and the couple had four children.
 He later married Susan McAffer.